mfioravanti-yseop/gitflow_lab/README.md

 At Yseop, we use the workflow named **Gitflow** to manage our repositories.
 You can find more information [here](https://datasift.github.io/gitflow/IntroducingGitFlow.html).

-Let's have a look on the current working tree (you should be on the branch *develop*):
+Let's have a look on this working tree as an example:

 ![Gitflow](/doc/images/gitflow.PNG)